jjavar1/Depth-Point-Cloud-Exercise/README.md

 ## Overview
 This project showcases a method for estimating the volume of a ***horizontally*** aligned cylinder using a 3D point cloud.
 The project utilizes Python, Open3D, and HDBSCAN to efficiently process point cloud data.
 It segments the data based on height, applies clustering techniques, and accurately calculates the volume of the point cloud cylinder.

+The volume result should be printed in the console, and the cylinder visualization should be opened.

 ## Prerequisites
 - Python 3.8-3.11 (Python 3.12 not supported)